 The following is just one memory from my first trip to the a country long savaged by war, then demeaned by its outcome.

-Warsaw, Poland — As we walked the narrow cobblestone streets of Old Town into the Market Square, the wind knifed through our coats to our bones.
+Warsaw, Poland — As we walked the narrow cobblestone streets of Old Town into Market Square, the dank gray wind knifed through our coats to the bone.
 Though wandering as a tourist, I was also searching for blank audio cassettes for my interviews with athletes at the world cross country championships later that weekend at the Hippodrome.
 I stopped at a number of stores during the day, but had yet to find one which carried audio products.

 Finally, on the way back to my Uncle Xavier’s apartment we stopped at a dollars only shop which traded exclusively in U.S. currency, and whose windows and shelves were crammed with swollen meats, delicious cheeses, and things very few people in the country had money to buy.
 To average Poles these stores were more like museums, and the long queues seen throughout town at other shops were absent here.
 You couldn’t help but notice the looks of longing people carried as they passed along the sidewalk out front.